farukhrana14/class-attendance/docs/refactor-teacher-dashboard.md

 ### Step 6 — Teacher routes

+- [ ] Add `/teacher/roll-call` route that renders `RollCallLauncher` for direct daily access.
 - [ ] Create `/routes/TeacherRoutes.jsx`.
 - [ ] Move all `<Route>` definitions from `TeacherDashboard.jsx` into `TeacherRoutes.jsx`.
 - [ ] Keep only `<Outlet />` in `TeacherDashboard` (or move to `TeacherLayout`).
+      Notes
+  > `RollCallLauncher` queries courses by `teacherId == user.email` and either:
+  >
+  > - auto-forwards to RollCall if only 1 course, or
+  > - shows a course picker if multiple courses.

 ### Step 7 — Protected routing

+> Temporary: access control modals removed from TeacherDashboard.
+> Will reintroduce via TeacherRoute in Step 7 (protected routing).

 - [ ] Create `TeacherRoute.jsx` guard (similar to `AdminRoute`, `StudentRoute`).
 - [ ] Place all role-based guards (`AdminRoute`, `StudentRoute`, `TeacherRoute`) under `/routes/`.